 A mayor confronts his past in this loose retelling of Oedipus Rex, re-imagined in post-prohibition Boston.

-It's July 4, 1938, and former bootlegger and club owner Owney O’Neill has successfully buried his past.
-Not only that, he’s become a wealthy real estate magnate and the celebrated new Mayor of his crime-ridden town.
-But when police dredge up a body in the woods south of the city, there’s clues that tie the body back to the man they once called "Lucky," and of whom it is said, "He has a destiny unlike any other."
+Thirty years later, it's July 4, 1938, and former bootlegger and club owner Owney O’Neill seems untouchable.
+Owney has avoided the law, buried a seedy past, and become rich as a real estate magnate.
+What's more, he's just been elected Mayor of his crime-ridden town.
+But when police dredge up a body in the woods south of the city, there’s clues that tie the body back to the man who they say "has a destiny unlike any other."

-At first, Owney mocks and berates the police who come to question him, suspecting he’s been set up by his political rivals.
-Owney not only agrees to cooperate with the investigation, but offers to lead it, thinking that he’ll uncover a conspiracy.
-But as revelation follows revelation, O’Neill rapidly realizes he might not only have been a party to the murder of the man in the woods, but something far worse.
-Meantime, reporter Atticus Adams and a Police Chief Pat Murdoch try to hunt for clues on their own, frustrated at every turn by Owney's vast reach and power, which keeps witnesses tight-lipped.
-In the end, it will only be Owney who can solve this crime.
-Urged on by his own pride, and his own refusal to see his name besmirched, over the course of a single day Owney's zealously guarded identity begins to unravel, as the story barrels toward a series of horrifying revelations.
+At first, Owney mocks and berates the police who come to question him, suspecting he’s been set up.
+He not only agrees to cooperate with the investigation, but starts to uncover clues on his own, thinking he’ll expose a conspiracy.
+Yet as revelation follows revelation, Owney rapidly realizes he might not only have been responsible for the body in the woods, but something far worse.
+Urged on by a desire to clear his name, over the course of a single day Owney's zealously guarded identity begins to unravel, as the story barrels toward a series of harrowing revelations.

 the calling is the shelter

-Joan is a teenager from a small town who knows she'd destined for something else.
-She talks to God.
-God talks back.
+Joan is a teenager from a small town who knows she'd destined for more.
+She talks to a statue of the Angel Gabriel.
+The statue talks back.
 When the army comes to town, she faces a choice: stay by her loving, strict father, or cut ties with her family and chase destiny.
 She goes.
 Her rise is meteoric.
-Mentored by an old vagrant, who is secretly one of the great soldiers in the history of the French Army, Joan redefines herself, and redefines God in the process.
+Mentored by an old vagrant, who is secretly one of the great soldiers in the history of the French Army, Joan redefines herself and redefines God in the process.
 God becomes not a shackle to hold her back, but a mysterious power that sets her free.

 But when Joan is captured in battle and put her on trial by forty clerics of the Catholic Church, her new notion of God proves her undoing.
-Joan is a heretic and shall be burnt at the stake.
-The reader watches Joan's anguish on her final night as she seeks frantically for a way to keep both her creed and her life.
-In a prison tower cell she debates with a hard-line bishop, a secular cook, and an atheist magistrate, but none give her the transcendent answer she craves.
-As dawn creeps closer, the time nears when she must decide who is, and what she must sacrifice.
+Joan is judged a heretic and sentenced to burn at the stake.
+Joan's anguish climaxes on her final night as she seeks frantically for a way to keep both her creed and her life.
+In a prison cell she debates with a hard-line bishop, a secular cook, and an atheist magistrate, but none give her the transcendent answer she craves.
+As dawn creeps closer, the time nears when she must decide who is, and what she must sacrifice, life or principle.

 the obscene history of paul bunyan